-An if statement can be followed by an (or more) optional elseif... and an else statement, which is very useful to test various condition.
+An if statement can be followed by one (or more) optional elseif... and an else statement, which is very useful to test various conditions.

 When using if... elseif...else statements, there are few points to keep in mind:

 An if can have zero or one else's and it must come after any elseif's.